 Other Ways to Save During the Holidays

 Check out websites where people give away things they no longer need.
-You may find free Christmas toys or pay little, but you will need to pick them up.
+You may find free Christmas toys or you may need to pay a little, but you will need to pick them up.
 Law enforcement agencies recommend meeting in public places for safety reasons.
 Freecycle.com and ReUseIt.com have local pages in most cities.
 Craigslist also has a section for free items.
 Toyswap.com offers parents a chance to swap toys online or in person, but shipping can be expensive.